C2DH/ranketwo/_assignments/boder/09-mimeograph.en.md

 This assignment is meant to develop an understanding of how the introduction of certain communication technologies increase an individual’s potential to spread a message.
-By reducing costs and creating easy to manage workflows, lay people not familiar with printing technologies, are able to disseminate their work.

 Watch the clip about reproduction technologies in the 50s